-Tottenham host Arsenal in the Premier League this evening, in a huge North London derby clash between two teams competing for Champions League qualification.
+Arsenal host Tottenham in the Premier League this weekend, in a huge North London derby clash between two teams in good form.

-The two teams have enjoyed some classic encounters throughout the Premier League era, with clashes between the capital rivals often littered with goals, incidents and gripping drama.
+The two teams have enjoyed some classic encounters throughout the Premier League era, with clashes between the capital rivals often littered with goals, incident and gripping drama.

 Ahead of their North London derby meeting, we’ve looked back at five of the best goals from Premier League clashes between Arsenal and Tottenham.